innovationnorway-archive/go-domeneshop-obsolete/api/v0/domeneshop/docs/DnsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiDomainsDomainIdDnsPostRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateRecordRequest struct via the builder pattern

 Name | Type | Description  | Notes